rjhunjhunwala/S.I.D.E/README.md

 Regex
 Help text to display if the current line matches the regex
 </pre>
-Lastly, you must add your languages name and command on seperate lines into the languages.txt file
+Lastly, (this is the part that matters) you must add your language's name and command on seperate lines into the languages.txt file
 <pre>
 lang1
 command1